Skip to content

 Leeds

 Harwood House is the residence of the Earl of Harewood.
-It is a beautiful Georgian country house built in 30 years and was finished in 1771.
+It is a beautiful Georgian country house that was built in 30 years and finished in 1771.

-The house is outside of Leeds City; when you visit the place, you will enjoy a spectacular interior designed by Robert Adam with walls and ceiling paintings by Angelika Kauffmann and furniture by English furniture maker Thomas Chippendale.
+The house is outside the city, when you visit, you will enjoy a spectacular interior designed by Robert Adam, with walls and ceiling paintings by Angelika Kauffmann and furniture by English furniture maker Thomas Chippendale.

-Also, you will see many exquisite pieces by Reynolds, Gainsborough, and El Greco.
-The landscape is designed by Capability Brown, with a 32-acre lake and a bird garden.
+You will also see many exquisite pieces by Reynolds, Gainsborough, and El Greco.
+Capability Brown designed the landscape, which includes a 32-acre lake and a bird garden.

 Leeds Kirkgate Market

-Leeds Kirkgate Market is one of the popular attractions in Leeds.
-There you will find many stalls that contain everything from high-quality fresh food to jewellery, electronics and fishmongers.
+Leeds Kirkgate Market is one of the most popular attractions in the city.
+There, you will find many stalls selling everything from high-quality fresh food to jewellery, electronics, and fishmongers.

-The building was designed in a Victorian style with a glass roof.
-You can stop by on your way to the centre of Leeds.
+The building, designed in a Victorian style with a glass roof, is a great place to stop on your way to the centre of Leeds.

 Leeds Corn Exchange